 Ubuntu is a popular version of the Linux operating system which we have used for many years and have never looked back.
 It's fast, increasingly easy to use on any device, and free ...and being very efficiently written, it can breath new life in to new and old computers alike!
-There is a wealth of information and help available online should you need it.
+It's also extremely safe, being almost completely impervious to attack by viruses etc. There is a wealth of information and help available online should you need it (though you can also buy support).
 It can seem a very big step to make the change, but you can try it out first by installing it on a usb stick and booting your computer from that.
 If that doesn't completely convince you, you can even install it on your computer as an extra partition alongside your existing OS and have a dual boot!
 Always back everything up first.

 As you might expect, we also use the Firefox web browser.
 Surf the internet safely, securely, and fast.
 Free.

-Google may not be everyone's favourite company, but we have used Gmail for many years now and have found its web interface very easy to use and entirely reliable.
+Google may not be everyone's favourite company, but we have used Gmail for many years now and have found its web interface very easy to use and entirely reliable, and syncs across all your devices.
 Its spam filters are excellent, with only an occasional email incorrectly dropped into the spam folder.
 You can also use it to send and receive email to and from any other accounts you may have.
 Other Google features such as Drive, Maps (and especially StreetView), and Calender are all invaluable to us.
 Take it or leave it.